 - Important notes:

-- A paid pregnancy leave may begin as early as eight weeks before the baby’s due date.
+- A paid pregnancy leave commencing on or after December 3, 2017 may begin as early as twelve weeks before the baby’s due date.
+An unpaid pregnancy leave may begin as early as 17 weeks before the baby's due date.

 - A pregnancy leave (birth mother) must begin by the earlier of the due date or the date of birth.